ciricc/easyvk/README.md

 ## What can it do?

 1. Longpolling
+2. CallBack API
-2. Call to vk methods
+3. Call to vk methods
-3. Auth
+4. Auth
-4. Upload docs, voices to messages
+5. Upload docs, voices to messages
-5. Upload photos to messages
+6. Upload photos to messages
-6. Two factor authentication
+7. Two factor authentication
-7. Save session
+8. Save session
-8. Captcha
+9. Captcha
-9. Streaming API
+10. Streaming API
-10. Routine functions like isFriend and others
+11. Routine functions like isFriend and others

 ## What's new?
 (0.2)